 Most release forms cover three main points:

-1. You release the defendant and their insurance company from further liability.
-Even if you later find you have additional injuries or losses, you cannot request further compensation for your claim once you have signed the release.
+- You release the defendant and their insurance company from further liability.
+Even if you later find additional injuries or losses, you cannot request further compensation for your claim once you have signed the release.

-2. The defendant and their insurance company do not admit fault, even though they are paying the settlement amount.
+- The defendant and their insurance company do not admit fault, even though they pay the settlement amount.

-3. You release the defendant and the insurance company from any other claim for the related incident.
-This means you give up the right to file another claim for additional damages in the future.
+- You release the defendant and the insurance company from any other claim for the related incident.
+This means you give up the right to file another claim for additional damages.

-Your personal injury attorney will review the release to ensure that all of the terms and conditions are correct.
+Your personal injury attorney will review the release to ensure all the terms and conditions are correct.
 If there is a dispute, the attorneys will attempt to negotiate.
-If the attorneys cannot agree, a judge or jury will resolve the issue at trial, which may slow the process down.
+If the attorneys cannot agree, a judge or jury will resolve the issue at trial, which may slow the process.

-In some cases, the settlement agreement requires the parties to sign a confidentiality clause, also known as a non-disclosure agreement, as part of the release.
+Sometimes, the settlement agreement requires the parties to sign a confidentiality clause, a non-disclosure agreement, as part of the release.
 This means you must keep any settlement amounts or other matters private.
 The defendant may want this clause to protect a company's reputation for safety or trustworthiness, or a high-profile defendant may not want the settlement to become widely known.

 How Are Settlement Checks Mailed?

-The at-fault party's insurance provider is usually responsible for paying the settlement amount.
-The insurance company processes the release and has a legal obligation to write the settlement check as soon as it receives your release, but internal issues may slow this process.
+The at-fault party's insurance provider usually pays the settlement amount.
+The insurance company processes the release and is legally obligated to write the settlement check as soon as it receives your release, but internal issues may slow this process.

 Some states have deadlines for when the defendant must provide the settlement funds after receiving the release form.
-Some laws may require interest on the funds from the date of the receipt of the release form, which provides an incentive for the defendant to pay promptly.
+Some laws may require interest on the funds from the date of the receipt of the release form, which incentivizes the defendant to pay promptly.

 Insurance companies have strict internal procedures for issuing checks.
-The company's internal procedures control who will review your settlement agreement, make sure the release form is proper, legally protect the insured and the company, and then send the authorization to another department to cut and mail your check.
+These procedures control who will review your settlement agreement, ensure the release form is proper, legally protect the insured and the company, and then authorize another department to cut and mail your check.

-In most cases, the company will make this check payable to both you and your attorney.
-The insurance company sends the check to your attorney, who needs to deduct certain amounts before you can receive your money.
+The company will most likely make this check payable to you and your attorney.
+The insurance company sends the check to your attorney, who needs to deduct specific amounts before you can receive your money.

 The Settlement Check Arrives at Your Attorney's Office

 Once the check from the insurance company arrives at your attorney's office, the attorney deposits the check into an escrow account.
-This ensures that it has the funds to cover the check, so it remains there while the bank clears the check.
-Once the check clears in the escrow account, your attorney can begin to disburse the funds.
+This ensures it has the funds to cover the check, so it remains there while the bank clears it.
+Your attorney can disburse the funds once the check clears in the escrow account.

 Your attorney will have to pay any outstanding liens.
 These include any pending debts you may owe to entities related to your case or another charge against you.
-Your attorney must pay these unsettled liens out of your settlement funds before releasing the money to you.
-Your attorney pays these first because if they aren't paid, the creditors can bring a civil suit against you.
+Your attorney must pay these unsettled liens out of your settlement funds before releasing the money.
+Your attorney pays these first because the creditors can bring a civil suit against you if they aren't paid.

 Liens may include: